 Overview: Innovation strategy needs more than just a great kickoff meeting.
 To foster innovation, the entire organization needs to be involved, have access to the needed resources to innovate, and see their innovations celebrated across the company.
 Here are nine drivers of innovation.

 1. Dedicated Resources

-The first place to start, with building an innovative culture, is to have dedicated funding and resources for innovation.
-This can be as simple as setting time aside once a month in a small company to discuss ideas and feedback, or it can be about creating an entire department, complete with a Chief Innovation Officer, to make it happen.
+The first place to start, by building an innovative culture, is to have dedicated funding and resources for innovation.
+This can be as simple as setting time aside once a month in a small company to discuss ideas and feedback.
+Or it can be about creating an entire department, complete with a Chief Innovation Officer, to make it happen.

 Either way, feeding your innovative spirit will yield results.
 And committing resources to innovation announces its value; “putting your money where your mouth is” will communicate that this is important.

 The best and most effective innovation draws from the entire organization.
 It’s especially important for innovation strategy.
 Because it’s often those with some distance from an idea who can spot potential risks and errors, which can be corrected before going further.

 It also reinforces the value and taps into nascent creativity.
 Encouraging everyone to join an online platform, submit a suggestion, or even just offer feedback on an idea draws them closer and encourages them to think creatively.
 This yields benefits up and down the line as people think more carefully about what they do, and why they do it.

 3. Creation of Tools And Processes The Entire Team Can Use

 One great way to bring more people into the fold is to make the tools and processes involved in innovation open ones for your entire organization.
 At the most basic level, this ensures that if an idea is considered and set aside, people are able to look it up, see why it had to be filed away for now, and possibly address those concerns.